redpanda-data/agent/docs/tutorial/05_mcpendpoint_.md

 • You can connect via standard input/output (like launching a program and talking with it).
 • You can connect via Server-Sent Events (SSE).
 • You can connect via WebSocket.
-• Or you can do something more specialized like RPKMCPEndpoint (we’ll see that in [Chapter 6: RPKMCPEndpoint](06_rpkmcpendpoint_.md)).

 Think of MCPEndpoint as the base blueprint.
 Different subclasses (e.g., StdioMCPEndpoint, SSEMCPEndpoint, WebsocketMCPEndpoint) each handle one style of communication.